ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

         <p class="govuk-body">Global search is a NOMIS screen used to search for people in any establishment or who have been released.
 This term has also been used in DPS and is commonly used by staff in prisons.</p>
         <p class="govuk-body">Only a limited number of staff have access to search for people across all establishments.
 This is controlled by a 'global search' role.</p>
         <p class="govuk-body">If you're referring to this type of search in your service, use the label 'In any establishment (global)'.
 This is being used on the DPS homepage and the non-associations service.</p>
-        <p class="govuk-body">As we move away from NOMIS, we should be able to remove any reference to 'global'.</p>
+        <p class="govuk-body">As users are moved away from NOMIS, references to 'global' should be able to be removed.</p>
     </div>

   <div class="govuk-accordion__section">